JabirAlam/MinecraftClone/README.md

 ---

 ## 🤝 Contributing
 Want to help?
-Fork the repo, make your changes, and submit a pull request!
+Fork the repo, make your changes, and submit a pull request!  💡 Contributions, pull requests, and feedback are highly encouraged!
+Thank You.

 ---